 When it’s on

-The Hay Winter Weekend Festival is a feast of conversations, storytelling, comedy, music, and family workshops, and is a smaller version of the larger Hay Festival which is held in spring.
+Hay Festival Winter Weekend is a feast of conversations, storytelling, comedy, music, and family workshops, and is a smaller version of the larger Hay Festival which is held in spring.
+This year it's being held 23–26 November.

 The historic town with it's atmospheric market square is a hive of activity during the festival.
 On the Friday, the Hay Christmas lights are turned on, transforming the town into a winter wonderland brimming with festive cheer.